For every course you take, you receive a letter grade.

 - If you transfer from another UW System institution, this policy applies in the same manner as if you had originally enrolled at UW-Stevens Point.

-For information about Academic Standing and probation policies, please see this website.
+For information about Academic Standing and probation policies, please see the Office of the Registrar’s Academic Standing Policy.

 “Auditing” means you attend class regularly without having to take exams, do laboratory work, participate in class discussions, or do any other classwork except listen.
 You may audit as many courses as you wish, up to five credits beyond the normal maximum study load.
 (See Study Load .)
 You receive no academic credit for auditing a course, but you may take the course again for credit.